 If you need assistance locating a behavioral health provider in your area, please visit our Network Provider Directory or call us at 1-877-TRICARE (1-877-874-2273) for assistance.

 TRICARE Prime, TRICARE Prime Remote and TRICARE Young Adult Prime beneficiaries have a primary care manager (PCM) who is responsible for coordinating all care.
 The PCM can help you determine what type of behavioral health provider is right for you.

 If you want to seek treatment from a pastoral counselor, a supervised mental health counselor or a licensed professional counselor (LPC), a physician, MD or DO who may or may not be your PCM, must provide you with a written physician referral prior to the initial consultation with the provider.
 The referring physician must make an initial assessment and determine if the condition can be appropriately treated by a pastoral counselor, supervised mental health counselor or LPC.
 In addition, the referring physician must agree to provide oversight for your treatment.
 Your PCM may provide this assessment and written physician referral or your PCM may request you meet with a psychiatric physician first.
 The psychiatric physician can then determine if one of these counselors is right for you and provide the written physician referral.

-Outpatient behavioral health providers may include: psychiatrists, clinical psychologists, certified psychiatric nurse specialists, clinical social workers, and certified marriage and family therapists.
+Outpatient behavioral health providers may include: psychiatrists, clinical psychologists, certified psychiatric nurse specialists, clinical social workers, pastoral counselors, supervised mental health counselors, and certified marriage and family therapists.

 Learn about common behavioral health diagnoses, symptoms and treatment.